 I’m a financially secure adult in my late twenties.
 My husband and I are homeowners and prolific savers.
 We’re doing great!
 However, my parents still insist on treating us like kids.

 My father loves to give me money anytime I go to visit.
 It was awesome when I was in college, but started to feel infantilizing as I’ve grown.
-So I started to refuse to take his money, but he sneaks it into my purse!
+So I started to refuse to take his unwanted monetary gifts, but he sneaks it into my purse!

 It’s always more than a hundred dollars.
 Sometimes much more.

 I donate it when I find it, but it’s still frustrating!
 I really do not need or want my parents’ money.
 So it’s partially a money question and partially a relationship question.
-Is there anything I can do to stop taking the money?
-And if not, is there a better way to be using it?
+Is there anything I can do to stop taking the unwanted monetary gifts?
+And if not, is there a better way to be using the money?